bchainzhang/bchainzhang.github.io/index.md

 ## Summer school for incoming graduates

 I have multiple openings for graduate students and PhD students.
-Please submit the form <a href="https://mp.weixin.qq.com/s/l8-emfhmlWY9j3yiFc8wBA">here</a>.

-Students with computer science background or cryptography or security background are encouraged to apply!
+Students with computer science, cryptography, or security background are encouraged to apply!
+Go ahead to send me an email!

 ## Short Bio